Popescu-Rohrlich box implementation in general probabilistic theory of processes: Acknowledgments

-\emph{Acknowledgments.} This work was supported in part by research project QETWORK APVV-14-0878 and COST Action CA15220.
-MP is thankful for the support by grant VEGA 2/0069/16.
-MP acknowledges that this research was done during a PhD study at Faculty of Mathematics, Physics and Informatics of the Comenius University in Bratislava.
-MZ acknowledges support of projects QWIN VEGA 2/0151/15 and GA\v CR No. GA16-22211S.
+We thank the anonymous referee for very valuable feedback.
+This work was supported in part by research project APVV-18-0518 (OPTIQUTE) and COST Action CA15220.
+MP is thankful for the support by Grant VEGA 2/0142/20, by the grant of the Slovak Research and Development Agency under Contract No. APVV-16-0073, by the DFG and by the ERC (Consolidator Grant 683107/TempoQ).
+MZ acknowledges support of projects VEGA 2/0173/17 (MAXAP), GA\v{C}R No. GA16-22211S and MUNI/G/1211/2017 (GRUPIK).